MetaMask/metamask-docs/services/reference/bnb-smart-chain/quickstart.md

     python index.py
     ```

-## Next Steps
+## Next steps

-Now that you have successfully made a call to the BNB Smart Chain network, you can explore more functionalities and APIs provided
+Now that you have successfully made a call to the BNB Smart Chain network, you can explore more functionalities and APIs.
-by Infura.
 Here are some suggestions:

 - **Explore other BNB Smart Chain APIs**: Infura supports a wide range of APIs.
 You can find more information in the
 [JSON-RPC API method documentation](./json-rpc-methods/).